niklasnson/0x68k.github.io/_posts/2025-10-5-the-fearless-organization-by-amy-c-edmondson.md

 * It is difficult to ask other members of this team for help.
 (R)
 * No one on this team would deliberately act in a way that undermines my efforts.
 * Working with members of this team, my unique skills and talents are valued and utilised.

+##### Final words

+Amy C. Edmondson is an American scholar of leadership, teaming, and organizational learning.
+She is currently Professor of Leadership at Harvard Business School.
+I don't think it's particularly controversial to say that Amy is the established expert on social security.
+Her work has influenced not only me but many others and given us tools to build teams that can perform better even under severe stress.
+Large parts of the book provide a lot of knowledge and thoughts on how you can create an environment that enables personal security, which in the long run gives you the opportunity to build on the team.

 ###### Related links for further learning: